cv516Buaa/OVGNet/README.md

 ## Demo Setting
 * **Novel** indicates the **unseen** objects in training.
 * **Base** denotes the **seen** objects in training.
-* Battery and power drill are novel classes with irregular shapes, which belong to hard task.
+* Battery and power drill are novel classes, which belong to hard task.
 * Apple and pear are base classes, which belong to simple task.